-Maintaining an overview with 5G and 6G

-In the future, Germany's network of monitoring stations will face new requirements.
+Maintaining an overview with 5G and 6G In the future, Germany's network of monitoring stations will face new requirements.
 The introduction of more complex transmission methods that utilize the spectrum more efficiently as well as the opening of everhigher frequencies and wider transmission channels for radiocommunications make more stringent requirements necessary.
 Radiomonitoring technology must keep pace so that regulators can maintain an overview of changing frequency spectrum usage.
 Wider frequency ranges, much larger real-time bandwidths and a higher receiver dynamic range will be needed in the future.
 Increasingly complex transmission methods mean new and more complicated interference scenarios can be expected in urban areas with high dynamic spectrum utilization.

-R&S®ESMW ultra wideband monitoring receiver

-The R&S®ESMW ultra wideband monitoring receiver from Rohde & Schwarz represents a new generation of ultrawideband receivers for spectrum monitoring with outstanding, future-proof performance.
+R&S®ESMW ultra wideband monitoring receiver The R&S°ESMW ultra wideband monitoring receiver from Rohde & Schwarz represents a new generation of ultrawideband receivers for spectrum monitoring with outstanding, future-proof performance.
 The base unit covers the frequency range from 20 MHz to 6 GHz, making it sufficient to acquire the majority of radiocommunications currently relevant to regulators, and it can be extended to cover a maximum of 8 kHz to 40 GHz.
 The base unit with the lower frequency extended to 8 kHz is suitable for fixed stations.
 Extension to 18 GHz or the full 40 GHz is intended for measurement vehicles or transportable measuring systems due to the shorter propagation distance of higher-frequency signals.
 In a 19-inch rack, the R&S°ESMW takes up only four height units and weighs around 20 kilograms with a full hardware configuration.
 The R&S®ESMW helps regulators keep pace.

-Reliable acquisition of channels and entire frequency bands

-Real-time bandwidth of up to 2 GHz makes the R&S°ESMW future-proof and enables acquisition of even extremely wideband radio channels with no blind time.
+Reliable acquisition of channels and entire frequency bands Real-time bandwidth of up to 2 GHz makes the R&S°ESMW future-proof and enables acquisition of even extremely wideband radio channels with no blind time.
 This bandwidth is being considered for 6G mobile communications.
 The 125 MHz real-time bandwidth of the base unit covers current radio standards for 5G mobile communications in the FR1 band (maximum channel bandwidth of 100 MHz).
 Monitoring the FR2 band (400 MHz channel bandwidth) or the upcoming Wi-Fi 7 standard (320 MHz channel bandwidth) is possible with the 500 MHz or 2 GHz extensions.
 This large real-time bandwidth enables seamless reception of individual channels and the entire frequency band in a radiocommunications service.
+Short-duration signals down to 75 ns can be reliably acquired with accurate signal level, as long as they lie within the real-time bandwidth.
+And even outside this range, extremely fast spectrum scan speeds of up to 2.6 THz/s ensure that even larger frequency ranges can be captured in near real time and reliability monitored.

-Fig. 2: The R&S®ESMW mounted in a 19-inch rack in a measurement vehicle.
+Fig. 2: The R&S®ESMW mounted in a 19-inch rack in a measurement vehicle